 Mostly occurring in the chin and jaw areas, it is important to remember that cysts are like submarines; they are meant to stay under the skin.
 No matter what method you employ, cysts will never rise to the surface of the skin.
 This means no picking!
 (Read my posts about how to stop picking at your face.)
 Your best bet is to treat the cyst with Anti Cyst Treatment, which will help dissolve the infection while also preventing future cysts.

-Mistake #5: Not using the right skin routine to care for both wrinkles and adult breakouts.
+Mistake #5: Not using the right skin routine to manage the needs of both wrinkles and adult breakouts.

 This one is common for those ages 25-35 who still get clogged pores and breakouts, yet they are noticing fine lines and wrinkles.
 Their home routine is either only addressing the breakouts with drying acne products, or they don’t have anything to prevent blemishes and they are using heavier anti-defying products.
 I realize that this type of skin is probably the most challenging because what your skin really needs is the best of both worlds.

-I believe there are nine different skin types and skin type #2 is one example of one that specifically addresses the needs of both breakouts and aging.
-Find out your true skin type by taking this quiz.
+(I believe there are nine different skin types and skin type #2 is an example of one that specifically addresses the needs of both breakouts and aging.
+Find out your true skin type by taking this quiz.)

 Any acne product that leaves your skin feeling tight, dry and irritated is most definitely a no-no, as this creates dry skin cell buildup on the surface that traps oil and bacteria within the pores and can lead to more breakouts.
 Any product formulated for healthy aging that feels remotely greasy on the skin is not good either because acne-prone skin needs less oil since oil breeds bacteria and bacteria will lead to breakouts.
 I would say the best strategy for managing all your skin’s needs is to first understand how to prevent adult hormonal breakouts.
 In addition, you’ll want to use a gentle salicylic acid exfoliant (like Pore + Wrinkle Perfecting Serum) under moisturizer three nights a week.
 Salicylic acid is a beta hydroxy acid that penetrates into the pore lining to clear out bacteria, preventing the formation of blemishes.
 It is also good for smoothing and encouraging cell turnover needed to keep skin looking and acting young.
 Using a performance product like this along with a sulfate-free cleanser, alcohol-free toner, a lightweight moisturizer and oil-free serums loaded with soothing antioxidants can make for a great routine that gives your skin the balance it so desperately needs to be healthy and clear.

-Trust me when I say that I know you’re trying your best to do the right thing with the knowledge you have, but hopefully this post and all my others help you to truly know the correct way to care for your individual skin type.
-Happy reading!
+Trust me when I say that I know you’re trying your best to do the right thing with the knowledge you have, but hopefully this post will help you to truly know the correct way to care for your individual skin type.